ellaide/Simple-ATM-Controller/README.md

 1. Terminal will ask you to insert your card.
 You have to type T to proceed further.
 Any other input will result in "Card is bad" output
 2. Then it will ask for card number.
 You can type either 0000, 1111 or 2222.
 3. For PIN number, input corresponding PIN: {0000: 1234, 1111: 7888, 2222: 4321}
+4. Select account type from the given options.
+For instance, type Personal.
+If typed incorrectly, script will exit.
-4. Then choose operation.
+5. Then choose operation.
 You have to type number from 1 to 4 depending on what you want.
 Options will be shown in the terminal window
-5. For depositing and withdrawal, you will be asked to input amount
+6. For depositing and withdrawal, you will be asked to input amount
-6. You can exit by typing 4 or pressing Ctrl-C
+7. You can exit by typing 4 or pressing Ctrl-C

 To run tests, open your terminal window and run "python3 tests.py" command.
 I used unittest for tests.